POSIdev-community/AI.Plugin.IntelliJ/README.md

 * Confirm, discard, and suppress vulnerabilities in their context menu in the code editor.
 * Confirm and discard vulnerabilities by clicking **Confirm** and **Discard** in the **[PT AI] Vulnerability Details** panel.
 * Perform group actions on all vulnerabilities in the file.
 For example, in the context menu of a vulnerability, select **Confirm Vulnerability** → **Fix all 'Vulnerable Code' problems in file**.
+* Manage the statuses of several vulnerabilities by selecting them in the **Detected Vulnerabilities** tab and changing the status using the corresponding button.

 ![Confirming vulnerabilities](https://github.com/POSIdev-community/AI.Plugin.IntelliJ/blob/release/2.5.0/media/readme/AI-action.gif?raw=true)